pranavg000/BugTracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

+## About
+This is a Bug Tracking app made using AngularJS, and firebase as backend.

+### Functionalities
+* Users can report new Bugs(can also add screenshot and urgency status)
+* Create new Developers,
+* Assign Developers to Bugs
+* All data is synced with the database in real-time.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.